Mihăiță Pleșan: Club career

 In September 2013, Pleșan returned to Craiova, signing with second league side CS Universitatea.
 In the same month, he and other teammates got into a brawl with opponents from ASA Târgu Mureș, receiving a two match ban for his acts.
 In November, while he was warming up before a derby against his former club, FC Universitatea, he got attacked by the opponents' goalkeeper Andrei Preda.
 Subsequently, Preda ended up being banned for 16 matches by the Romanian Football Federation's Disciplinary Commission.
 With him as captain, the team finished the 2013–14 season in first place, earning promotion to Liga I. There, after being used rarely in the first half of the season, 31-year-old Pleșan ended his contract with the club, thus retiring.
-He concluded his career with a total of 158 appearances with 24 goals scored in the competition, also totaling six games in European competitions.
+He concluded his career with a total of 158 appearances with 24 goals in the Romanian top-league and six games in European competitions.

 International career

 Pleșan played seven games and scored one goal for Romania, making his debut on 16 November 2003 when coach Anghel Iordănescu sent him in the 73rd minute to replace Flavius Stoican in a 1–0 friendly loss to Italy.
 In his following game, also a friendly, he opened the score when he took the ball 30 meters from the opponents goalpost, managed a slalom between three defenders and finished with a spectacular shot into Oliver Kahn's goal, as Romania earned a 5–1 win over Germany.
 Afterwards he was compared with Gheorghe Hagi by the Romanian press, and attracted the interest of coach Arsène Wenger, who considered signing him for Arsenal, but the transfer was never fulfilled.
 In the following years, Pleșan played two games during the 2006 World Cup qualifiers, making his last appearance for The Tricolours in a 2–0 home victory against Slovenia in the Euro 2008 qualifiers.